The Pinehills, Massachusetts: Overview

-Demographics

 The Village Green

 The Village Green is the commercial center of the Pinehills.
-It consists of Mirbeau Inn & Spa, The Market at The Pinehills, several shops including a salon, a restaurant, a post office, a wine and spirits shop, several medical service centers, offices, and a TD Bank branch.
+It consists of Mirbeau Inn & Spa, The Market at The Pinehills, several shops including a salon, a restaurant, a post office, a wine and spirits shop, several medical service centers, offices, and bank branch office.
 A gas station opened in the spring of 2012.
 A fire station is also located within The Pinehills.
-Rye Tavern, which is located on the oldest continuous road in the U.S. (Old Sandwich Road), is a restaurant within The Pinehills.

 Golf courses

 The Pinehills is home to Pinehills Golf Club which contains two public, daily-fee 18-hole golf courses situated among the residential neighborhoods.
 The courses are titled the "Nicklaus Course" and the "Rees Jones Course", and both are consistently ranked among the top golf courses in the United States.
 The community also contains a private club, Old Sandwich Golf Club, featuring a golf course designed by Bill Coore and Ben Crenshaw.